Skip to content

 Step 4: Start the Server

-Make sure the Lemonade server is running.
+Verify that the Lemonade server is running.
 It typically starts automatically in the background after installation.
 To verify, run:

 lemonade status